Let More Women Make Movies About Toxic Masculinity!

 Advertisement

 “It’s important to make movies about good men and men who are trying to be better, and about the struggle of manhood,” she continued.
-Her film, which hits theaters November 22, does all that and more.
-Starring Matthew Rhys as Lloyd Vogel, a broody journalist with daddy issues assigned to profile Rogers (Tom Hanks) for Esquire’s “Heroes” edition, A Beautiful Day In the Neighborhood takes a sharp look at how we teach men to be men, through a woman’s lens.
+Her film, which launches America 22nd November and hits UK cinemas in January 2020, does all that and more.
+Starring Matthew Rhys as Lloyd Vogel, a broody journalist with daddy issues assigned to profile Rogers (Tom Hanks) for Esquire’s “Heroes” edition, A Beautiful Day In the Neighbourhood takes a sharp look at how we teach men to be men, through a woman’s lens.

 The 2020 awards season promises to (once again, let’s be honest) be dominated by portraits of masculinity.
 There’s Quentin Tarantino’s Once Upon A Time In Hollywood, about a Western star past his prime (Leonardo DiCaprio) and his gruff stuntman sidekick (Brad Pitt); The Irishman, Martin Scorsese’s gangster elegy starring big guns Robert DeNiro, Al Pacino, and Joe Pesci; Ad Astra, James Gray’s space epic about sad astronaut Roy McBride’s (also Pitt) search for his father; Joker, Todd Phillips’ origin story starring Joaquin Phoenix as failed wannabe comedian Arthur Fleck; James Mangold’s Ford vs. Ferrari, the vroom vroom man car movie starring Christian Bale and Matt Damon.
 Elsa and Anna in Frozen 2 might just be the strongest women characters at the 2020 Oscars.